lettucebo/boottoast/README - Old.md

-# BootToast - Bootstrap powered toast and flexible dialog boxes
+# Bootbox - Bootstrap powered alert, confirm and flexible dialog boxes

 Please see http://bootboxjs.com for full usage instructions, or head over to http://paynedigital.com/bootbox for the original writeup about the project.